N35N0M/riscvy-business/README.md

-# riscvy-business
+# RISCVy Business

-Master's project: Fusing together RISC-V and GRLIB
+***Master's project: Fusing together a RISC-V core and the GRLIB IP core library.***

-We utilize Cobham Gaisler's GRLIB IP Core library, Clifford Wolf's PicoRV RISCV-32I[M][C] processor, Revanth Kamaraj's FreeAHB master, to form a sample RISC-V32 computing platform, running on a FPGA on the Xilinx ZC702 AP SoC.
+We utilize Cobham Gaisler's [GRLIB IP Core library](https://www.gaisler.com/index.php/downloads/leongrlib), Clifford Wolf's [PicoRV RISCV-32I[M][C] processor](https://github.com/cliffordwolf/picorv32), and Revanth Kamaraj's [FreeAHB master](https://github.com/krevanth/FreeAHB), to form a sample RISC-V32 computing platform, running on a FPGA on the Xilinx ZC702 AP SoC.

+We have also heavily depended on great open-source tools such as [Icarus Verilog](http://iverilog.icarus.com/) and [GtkWave](http://gtkwave.sourceforge.net/) for this project.

 This README merely describes the structure and how to run the design.
-For the motivation and surrounding discussion, see the master thesis report (coming soon).
+For the motivation and surrounding discussion, see the master thesis report (coming soon). *If you are not here for reproducing the results, chances are that the thesis contains more interesting information for hardware porting concerns and techniques.*

 ## Getting started
 To get started, make sure that you are on a x86-64bit Ubuntu 18.04 LTS system with a recent version of ```git``` installed.
-We have only tested the build and implementatio via this OS, and cannot guarantee that it works for other Linux flavors or other OSes.
+We have only tested the build and implementation via this OS, and cannot guarantee that it works for other Linux flavors or other OSes.

 Clone this repository, then initialize the submodules PicoRV and FreeAHB.